 Founder of SomaLogic

-Since 1970, Gold has been a professor at the University of Colorado at Boulder.
+Since 1970, Dr. Gold has been a professor at the University of Colorado at Boulder.
 While at the University, he served as the chairman of the Molecular, Cellular and Developmental Biology Department from 1988 to 1992.
-Between 1995 and 2013, Gold received the CU Distinguished Lectureship Award, the National Institutes of Health Merit Award, the Career Development Award, the Lifetime Achievement Award from the Colorado Biosciences Association, and the Chiron Prize for Biotechnology.
+Between 1995 and 2013, he received the CU Distinguished Lectureship Award, the National Institutes of Health Merit Award, the Career Development Award, the Lifetime Achievement Award from the Colorado Biosciences Association, and the Chiron Prize for Biotechnology.

-In addition, Gold has been a member of the American Academy of Arts and Sciences since 1993 and the National Academy of Sciences since 1995.
+In addition, Dr. Gold has been a member of the American Academy of Arts and Sciences since 1993 and the National Academy of Sciences since 1995.
 He is a fellow of the National Academy of Inventors.
-Gold also serves on the board of directors for CompleGen, Plato BioPharma, Lab79, Keck Graduate Institute, and the Biological Sciences Curriculum Study.
+He also serves on the board of directors for CompleGen, Plato BioPharma, Lab79, Keck Graduate Institute, and the Biological Sciences Curriculum Study.

-Gold established the Gold Lab at the University of Colorado, Boulder in 1971.
+Dr. Gold established the Gold Lab at the University of Colorado, Boulder in 1971.
 Starting with basic research on bacteria and bacteriophage, the lab shifted its focus to human disease following the invention of the SELEX process in 1989.
 The Gold Lab today focuses on the utilization of biological and information technology to improve healthcare.
-Gold also began holding the GoldLab Symposia in 2010, an annual event that tackles big questions in healthcare (www.goldlabfoundation.org).
+Dr. Gold also began holding the GoldLab Symposia in 2010, an annual event that tackles big questions in healthcare (www.goldlabfoundation.org).
 He is determined to change healthcare for the better through teaching, research, and debate among scientists and citizens throughout the world.